cslarsen/dna-traits/README.md

 Current status
 --------------

   * Only 23andme files are currently supported

   * Parsing is extremely fast: It takes only 0.3 seconds (on *my* machine, at least) to fully parse a 23andme text file and build up a hash table in memory, or about 80 Mb/s.
 In fact, it's fast enough that I won't bother saving the hash table in a binary format, as originally intended.

   * Rules and phenotype criteria from SNPedia must be hard-coded in C++.
     Later on, it would be nice to put these in some form of interpreted text file.

+  * Has a Python API for fast parsing and quick experimentation.

 Requirements
 ------------

   * A C++11 compiler

   * Google sparse hash map

   * A 23andme genome.
 Many people have uploaded theirs on the net for free use.
 See for example OpenSNP.

   * Python development files, if you want to build the Python module.

 Usage